Hardware register: Atomic bit operations

 In multitasking systems it is often necessary to set or clear select register bits while leaving others unchanged.
-This can be accomplished purely by software via a read-modify-write (RMW) sequence, but if the register is accessed by multiple processes or cores, the integrity of each RMW must be protected using mechanisms such as memory barriers, atomic instructions, and semaphores.
+This can be accomplished purely by software via a read–modify–write (RMW) sequence, but if the register is accessed by multiple processes or cores, the integrity of each RMW must be protected using mechanisms such as memory barriers, atomic instructions, and semaphores.
 The required protection is further complicated if the register can be modified by direct memory access (DMA) transfers.

 RMWs and their protection mechanisms can be avoided if the register directly supports atomic operations.
 Registers endowed with this capability inherently allow specified bits to be set or cleared without the risk of interference from DMA or other processes.
-This is typically implemented by adding logic to the input of each flip-flop such as in the example below:
+This is typically implemented by adding logic to the input of each flip-flop, as in the example below:

 In this circuit primitive, MODE is a two-bit binary value that selects the operation to be performed.
 In mode 0, D is unconditionally stored.
 In modes 1 to 3, Q is modified (set, cleared or complemented, respectively) when D is '1', or unchanged when D is '0'.
 LD is a master enable that allows or inhibits changes to Q.